kekeimiku/libscanmem-PINCE/README.md

     ./autogen.sh

-To build with GUI:

-    ./configure --prefix=/usr --enable-gui && make
-    sudo make install

-To build without GUI:
+To build:

     ./configure --prefix=/usr && make
     sudo make install

-scanmem and GameConqueror use static paths to libscanmem.
+scanmem use static paths to libscanmem.
 So executing `ldconfig` is not required.
 Consider setting `--libdir=/usr/lib/scanmem` or `--libdir=/usr/lib64/scanmem` to avoid that libscanmem is in a library search path.